-As detailed in section 2, we run XCO_2 retrievals for the native GOSAT configuration, and for the coarse spectral resolution SWIR configurations on a global set of cloud-free GOSAT measurements.
-The SWIR-1 and SWIR-2 configurations are run for various spectral resolutions, i.e. for various values of the FWHM of the Gaussian function that convolves the native GOSAT spectra.
-The native GOSAT configuration serves as the reference run corresponding to state-of-the-art full-physics retrievals from a spectrometer with fine spectral resolution and wide spectral coverage (from NIR to SWIR-2).
+olution and wide spectral coverage (from NIR to SWIR-2).
 The SWIR-1 and SWIR-2 configurations represent our test cases for a potential future sensor with coarse spectral resolution and single-band spectral coverage.
-To evaluate our retrievals, we compare retrieved XCO_2 with measurements by the ground-based TCCON network (Wunch et al., 2011a, b; Messerschmidt et al., 2011; Kiel et al., 2019) (the stations we do not use could not be colocated with satellite measurements of our GOSAT dataset).
-We use data from 24 TCCON stations worldwide from the "GGG2014" dataset (available at https://tccondata.org).
-GOSAT soundings are defined to be coincident with a TCCON station if the satellite sounding is located within 5° with respect to latitude/longitude of the respective ground station.
-The GOSAT XCO_2 retrieval is then compared to the average of the TCCON XCO_2 measurements within \pm 2 hours of the GOSAT sounding time.
+To evaluate our retrievals, we compare retrieved XCO2 with measurements by the ground-based TCCON (Wunch et al., 2011a, b; Messerschmidt et al., 2011; Kiel et al., 2019) (the stations we do not use could not be colocated with satellite measurements of our GOSAT dataset).
+We use data from 24 TCCON stations worldwide from the GGG2014 dataset (available at: https://tccondata.org, last access: 12 August 2018).
+GOSAT soundings are defined to be coincident with a TCCON station if the satellite sounding is located within 5° with respect to latitude-longitude of the respective ground station.
+The GOSAT XCO2 retrieval is then compared to the average of the TCCON XCO2 measurements within ± 2 h of the GOSAT sounding time.

-XCO_2 precision is commonly quantified through the standard deviation of the differences ("scatter") between GOSAT and TCCON.
-Figure 3 shows that, while coarser spectral resolution implies larger scatter overall, there is some margin for the choice of spectral resolution in the SWIR-1 band and the figure suggests that the scatter around TCCON exhibits a "plateau" in resolving power space just beyond the critical spectral resolution necessary to distinguish between two typical adjacent CO_2 absorption lines in the SWIR-1 (the critical resolving powers are \sim 3,300 in SWIR-1 and \sim 2,700 in SWIR-2).
+$\rm XCO_2$ precision is commonly quantified through the standard deviation of the differences ("scatter") between GOSAT and TCCON.
+Figure 3 shows that, while coarser spectral resolution implies larger scatter overall, there is some margin for the choice of spectral resolution in the SWIR-1 band and the figure suggests that the scatter around TCCON exhibits a "plateau" in resolving power space just beyond the critical spectral resolution necessary to distinguish between two typical adjacent $\rm CO_2$ absorption lines in the SWIR-1 (the critical resolving powers are ~ 3300 in SWIR-1 and ~ 2700 in SWIR-2).
 This resolving power is marked by the dotted line in Fig. 3.
-As spectral lines are blended into a broader spectral shape by our convolution procedure, the non-scattering SWIR-1 retrieval retains a very similar scatter around TCCON for another 1,000 resolving powers.
+As spectral lines are blended into a broader spectral shape by our convolution procedure, the non-scattering SWIR-1 retrieval retains a very similar scatter around TC-CON for another 1000 resolving powers.
 This pattern is not observed for SWIR-2 scatter around TCCON, which gradually increases towards lower resolving powers (bold red line in Fig. 3).
-We also conducted a sensitivity study where we switched off the retrieval of particle scattering properties in SWIR-2, i.e. using the same non-scattering configuration in SWIR-2 as in SWIR-1.
-Then, the scatter of SWIR-2 with respect to around TCCON increases significantly (faint red line in Fig. 3) indicating that while DFS for the particle retrievals is small, XCO_2 retrievals benefit.
-Our observation that spectral resolution degradation for the SWIR-1 and SWIR-2 configurations generally results in larger scatter (than for the native GOSAT retrievals) is in broad agreement with the tendency reported in both Galli et al. (2014) and Wu et al. (2019a) who, however, did not assess the resolution range reported here.
+We also conducted a sensitivity study where we switched off the retrieval of particle scattering properties in SWIR-2, i.e., using the same non-scattering configuration in SWIR-2 as in SWIR-1.
+Then, the scatter of SWIR-2 with respect to around TCCON increases significantly (faint red line in Fig. 3), indicating that while DFS for the particle retrievals is small, XCO2 retrievals benefit.
+Our observation that spectral resolution degradation for the SWIR-1 and SWIR-2 configurations generally results in larger scatter (than for the native GOSAT retrievals) is in broad agreement with the tendency reported in both Galli et al. (2014) and Wu et al. (2019a), who, however, did not assess the resolution range reported here.